-How Many Species of Betta Are There?
+Species of Betta

-What Colors of Betta Are There?
+Colors of Betta

-How Long Does a Betta Usually Live?
+How Long Bettas Usually Live

 What Do Bettas Eat?

+Bettas are carnivores.
+They require foods high in animal protein.
+Their preferred diet in nature includes insects and insect larvae.
 In captivity, they thrive on a varied diet of pellets or flakes made from fish meal, as well as frozen or freeze-dried bloodworms.
 Live brine shrimp and bloodworms make an excellent supplemental food on occasion and are ideal when you're conditioning breeding pairs.

+It isn't uncommon for fish to not eat when they're first brought home.
 This is particularly true for bettas who have a reputation for being picky eaters.
-Feed small portions of a variety of foods and eventually, your fish will eat.
-Don't be alarmed if the betta spits his food out.
+Feed small portions of a variety of foods, and eventually, your fish will eat.
+Don't be alarmed if the betta spits out its food.
 This, too, is common behavior and it's believed to be a mechanism for breaking down and softening the food.
-Try some live bloodworms or live brine shrimp if all else fails -- either one will almost always entice your betta into eating.
+Try some live bloodworms or live brine shrimp as treats if all else fails, either one will almost always entice your betta into eating.
 Take care to avoid feeding live foods too often, however, or your betta may begin to refuse to eat anything else.

 Can a Betta Be Kept in a Vase?

-What Water Temperature Does a Betta Require?
+Water Temperature for a Betta

 How Often Should the Water Be Changed?

+The water should be changed every other day if the betta is in a small container that isn't filtered.
 Weekly partial water changes are recommended if kept in a filtered tank.
-It's also important to remove uneaten food promptly so it doesn't foul the water.
+It's also important to remove uneaten food promptly, so it doesn't foul the water.
 Bettas are sensitive to water conditions and they often fall prey to fin rot if conditions deteriorate.

-Can I Keep Several Bettas Together?
+Can You Keep Several Bettas Together?

 Male bettas can never be kept together because they'll fight with each other, often to the death.
-Males will also attack females to a lesser degree and should only be kept with a female for a brief period of time for breeding purposes.
+Males will also attack females to a lesser degree and should only be kept with a female for a brief time for breeding purposes.
 Multiple female bettas can be kept together as long as there is plenty of room for each to establish her own space.

+Males are more vividly colored than females.
+They have much longer fins and they're more aggressive.
 Females are shorter and have wider bodies.
-They'll display an "egg spot" between the ventral and anal fins when they mature.
+They'll display an "egg spot" between the ventral and anal fins when they are mature.
 Females lack the distinctive "beard" that males display when flaring.

 What Is a Bubble Nest?

 A bubble nest is a floating bundle of bubbles blown by male bettas.
 The bubbles are created from saliva, making them more durable and also slightly sticky so they adhere to each other at the surface of the water.
 The purpose of the nest is to incubate eggs and young fry after spawning.
 Males will often blow bubble nests even when no female is present.
-Generally, the blowing of a bubble nest by a lone male is a sign that he is healthy and comfortable in his environment.
+Generally, the blowing of a bubble nest by a lone male is a sign that it is healthy and comfortable in his environment.